 Remember, we have a PDF workbook which you’re welcome to use to help keep you on track as you work through the course.
 Scroll down to find the ‘download’ button underneath the document.

 The aim of this first activity is to:

-- Help you learn more about what is a blog and why educators have their own personal or professional educator blog.
+- Help you learn more about what a blog is and why educators have their own personal or professional educator blog.

-- Help you set up your blog, customize your settings and change your theme.
+- Help you set up your blog, customize your settings, and change your theme.

 What is a blog?

 One of the biggest challenges educators new to blogging face is understanding the basics of how a blog works.